martin-beran/fpga/mb50/README.md

 The CPU consists of several functional units:

-- Control Unit (CU) – A sequential logic circuit that implements a finite state machine.
+- _Control Unit (CU)_ – A sequential logic circuit that implements a finite
+  state machine.
 It reads instructions from memory, decodes, and executes them.
-- Arithmetic-Logic Unit (ALU) – A combinatorial logic circuit that implements computations peformed by instructions.
+- _Arithmetic-Logic Unit (ALU)_ – A combinatorial logic circuit that implements
+  computations peformed by instructions.
 It is used also for operations like moving and exchanging data between registers or address computation.
-It also handles communication between the CPU and the serial control interface.
+It also handles communication between the CPU and the CDI.
 If needed, ALU may contain some internal registers and sequential logic for operations that need multiple clock cycles for completion.
-- Register array — The array of 16 registers `r0`...`r15`.
-It is connected by multiplexers to the inputs and outputs of the ALU in order to use registers for operands and result of operations performed by the ALU.
+- _Register array_ — The array of 16 registers `r0`...`r15`.
+It is connected by
+  multiplexers to the inputs and outputs of the ALU in order to use registers for operands and result of operations performed by the ALU.
 Special-purpose registers (`ia`, `f`, `pc`) can be also connected directly to the CU.
-- Array of CSRs – The array of 16 control and status registers `csr0`...`csr15`.
+- _Array of CSRs_ – The array of 16 control and status registers
+  `csr0`...`csr15`.
 It is connected by multiplexers to the inputs and outputs of the ALU in order to move data between normal registers and CSRs.
 Some bits or whole CSR0 are connected to the CU, because they are used to indicate or control the CPU state.

-When the CPU is stopped, the CU waits until the control interface requests starting the CPU in single-step or continuous program execution.
+When the CPU is stopped, the CU waits until the CDI requests starting the CPU in single-step or continuous program execution.
 During normal execution, the CU continuously reads instructions from the memory and executes them.
 The single-stepping mode is similar, but the CPU is stopped after executing one instruction.
 Instruction processing:

 1. The first byte (opcode) of an instruction is read from the memory.
 1. The second byte (destination and source registers) of an instruction is read